 Practice starts at 9:00 am, every Monday, Wednesday, and Friday, regardless of weather (see Exceptions, below).
 Arrive at the flag pole plaza overlooking the North Dock of the Riverplace Marina by 8:30am.
-See location map and parking map.
+See location map and following parking map.

 The first 3 practices are free for new paddlers but must be pre-arranged (see Paddle with us).
-Anyone at least 14 years old or more (minors must be with responsible adult) is welcome to join us for those free practices.
-However, only those at least 50 years old can join the club.
+Anyone at least 14 years old (minors must be with guardian) is welcome to paddle with us for those free practices.
+Thereafter, if you are at least 50 years old we welcome you to join Golden Dragons.

 It’s a water sport!
 You will likely be splashed.
 Dress accordingly and for the weather.

 Identify yourself as a new paddler to anyone there.
 They can get you started from our selection of life jackets (PFD) and paddles you can use as often as you need.

-If you would like to get started on learning about the techniques of dragon boat paddling, check our Learn page.
+If you would like to get started on learning about the techniques of dragon boat paddling, click Learn.

 Do we always paddle every Mon, Wed and Fri?

 Unsafe river: DragonSports USA declares conditions unsafe to be on the river.
 Examples are high winds, fast current, flooding, or floating debris.
 Any such declaration from DSUSA is final and remains in effect until explicitly rescinded.
-Check our Home page or DSUSA if you suspect a closure.
+Check DSUSA if you suspect a closure.

 Unsafe city travel: The Portland Public Schools close or the Portland Bureau of Transportation closes some roads or bridges, usually due to weather conditions such as ice or snow.
 Check our Home page or local news if you suspect a closure.

-At-the-dock unsafe conditions: A tiller, caller or club officer determines, usually at the dock, that conditions are unsafe, such as too few paddlers or fog.
+At-the-dock unsafe conditions: A tiller, caller or club officer determines, usually at the dock, that paddling is unsafe, such as too few paddlers, possible lightning or fog.